ghodulik95/chromebook-nautilus-desktop/README.md

 ### Current experience

-I have not run extensive stress tests on my Nautilus, but it’s currently running *wonderfully* for all my daily needs and QOL preferences.
+I have not run extensive stress tests on my Nautilus, but it’s currently running *wonderfully* for all my old Chromebook use cases and QOL preferences.
 Even the stylus works great with Krita and Xournal++, including pressure sensitivity and palm rejection.
 And it is *significantly* speedier than ChromeOS had been running, even after a powerwash.
-[Performance note](#performance-notes) contains some more details.
+[Performance notes](#performance-notes) contains some more details.

 ### Hardware limitations

-Finally, please note that there are some serious hardware limitations related to the internal speakers, microphone, and the tablet-facing camera (the webcam otherwise functions mostly fine).
+Finally, please note that there are some serious hardware limitations related to the internal speakers, microphone, and the tablet-facing camera (the [normal webcam functions fine](#webcam-notes).
 See the [limitations](#limitations) and [disclaimers](#disclaimers) for more details. **You have been warned.**

 ---